|Guide||♦||29 Triplogs||Active Topic|

-On what would likely be the last cool day until autumn I decided to enjoy it.
+On what would likely be the last cool day until autumn, I decided to enjoy it.
 This mountain had been in thought for some time.
 With a quick look at a map, I decided the major ravine on the east was the route I'd attempt.
 I parked right where the ravine crosses Bush Highway.
 I hiked down in and out of the ravine with the intent to follow the south side.
 Within minutes I approached a dirt road.
-So much for off trail hiking.
-I followed the road a short distance then headed straight to my destination.
+So much for off-trail hiking.
+I followed the road a short distance, then headed straight to my destination.
 The desert is easy to negotiate.
-Boots are necessary but pants are not.
-It seemed like I was hiking to the mountain but before I knew it I had views of Saguaro lake.
+Boots are necessary, but pants are not.
+It seemed like I was hiking to the mountain, but I had views of Saguaro lake before I knew it.

-From the top there's a good view of a major portion of Saguaro lake to the southeast.
+From the top, there's a good view of a significant portion of Saguaro Lake to the southeast.
 Red Mountain is west-southwest.
-At over seven miles away I wouldn't consider it a great view.
+At over seven miles away, I wouldn't consider it a great view.
 The Goldfield Mountains make up the near southern view with some high cliffs.